cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled when using Puppet integration, Cobbler can be triggered (through the use of snippets) to automatically register CA certificates for a given FQDN, allowing puppet to be run during the %post section of the installation without issues.

-Please refer to the {% linkup title:"Puppet Integration" extrameta:2.8.0 %} section for more details.
+Please refer to the [Puppet Integration]({% link manuals/2.8.0/4/3/2_-_Puppet_Integration.md %}) section for more details.

 ### snippetsdir
 * **type:** String